|previous section||contents||next section|

 This option is only available to guild leaders.
 Clicking on this function will open up an edit page in which the guild leader can enter a description of up to 500 characters, a link to a homepage and a guild logo.
 Again, offensive commentaries, links or guild logos may lead to a punishment.

-- Create/Delete Board
+- Create/Delete/Manage Board

 This is another option that is only available to guild leaders.
-By pressing this button guild leaders can create a private message board on which only guild members can read or post.
+By pressing this button, guild leaders can create a private message board on which only guild members can read or post.
 Like all regular boards the guild board can be selected in the forum section of the website.

 - Disband Guild

 A guild leader can always disband his guild if he chooses to do so by clicking on this button.
 He will be asked to confirm by entering his password.
 Once the decision has been confirmed by the guild leader the disbandment will be executed immediately.
-If there is a guildhall, it will be automatically cleared on the next server save, and any items that are stored in it at this moment will be transported to the guild leader's depot.
+If there is a guildhall, it will be automatically cleared on the next server save, and any items that are stored in it at this moment will be transported to the guild leader's inbox.
 Note, however, that unportable items like chairs or tables stay in the guildhall.

 - Edit Ranks